 The rule states that where ever you are, you offer support to the people closer in the circles and you ONLY dump (=complain, cry, protest, say things like “it’s so unfair” or, if at all, use clichés like “it’s for the better”) to the people in the circles to the outside.

-Click on the image to see a larger picture.
+[Click on the image for larger picture]

 Anything you do or say towards the people closer to the centre of the circle needs to be supportive or offer comfort, otherwise don’t say or do it.